moath00/Mastering-JavaScript-in-20-Days/Day8.md

 - Helper functions: Everyday professional helper functions like ‘once’ and ‘memoize’.
 - Iterators and generators: Which use lexical scoping and closure to achieve the most contemporary patterns for handling data in JavaScript.
 - Module pattern: Preserve state for the life of an application without polluting the global namespace.
 - Asynchronous JavaScript: Callbacks and Promises rely on closure to persist state in an asynchronous environment.
+This called a Single Thread of Execution.

 ![Backpack Memory](./visualData/backpackMemory.png)

 ### Asynchronous JavaScript:

+JavaScript is asynchronous language, it executes code line by line, doesn't execute next line before finishing the current line.
+I javascript we have setTimeout(function, timeInMilliseconds) used to execute function or code after delay in synchronous way.
+Our core JavaScript engine has 3 main parts:
+- Thread of execution
+- Memory/variable environment
+- Call stack

 ## Checkpoint Summary :vertical_traffic_light: